MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/pkey-apo-swfallback-processingmodes.md

 # PKEY\_APO\_SWFallback\_ProcessingModes

 In Windows 10 version 1709 and later, the *PKEY\_APO\_SWFallback\_ProcessingModes* property key identifies the modes that can fallback to software processing.
 The driver developer should list all of the mode effect processing modes that support software fallback that their driver supports.
+This list needs to encompass all the modes that the driver supports in DSP.

+If a stream is requested for one of these modes and there are insufficient HW resources available to open a pin in that processing mode, a pin will be opened in the RAW mode and the SW APO initialized with the requested processing mode will be used instead.

  If a stream is requested for one of these modes and there are insufficient HW resources available, a Raw mode stream will be created and the SW APO will be used instead.